 Bio

-Dr. Rishi Sriram serves as Associate Professor of Higher Education & Student Affairs, Graduate Program Director for the Department of Educational Leadership, and Residential College Faculty Steward of Brooks Residential College.
+Dr. Rishi Sriram (Rish-ee Sree-Rom) serves as Associate Professor of Higher Education & Student Affairs, Graduate Program Director for the Department of Educational Leadership, and Residential College Faculty Steward of Brooks Residential College–a living-learning community of approximately 400 students, at Baylor University.

-Before beginning his role as a faculty member, Dr. Sriram spent eight years as a higher education and student affairs administrator.
-As Assistant Dean for Student Learning & Engagement, he played a primary role in the development of living-learning programs at Baylor, as well as the establishment of a faculty-in-residence program.
+Dr. Sriram spent eight years as a higher education and student affairs administrator before beginning his current role as a faculty member.
+As Assistant Dean for Student Learning & Engagement, he played a primary role in the development of residential colleges and living-learning programs at Baylor, as well as the establishment of a faculty-in-residence program.
 His administrative work won him a NASPA Excellence Award (Gold Honoree) and a Promising Practices Award from the NASPA Student Affairs Partnering with Academic Affairs Knowledge Community.
 At Baylor, he was selected to serve on the Provost's Diversity Committee, the President's Advisory Council on Diversity, and as Chair of the Faculty-in-Residence Council.
-Nationally, he serves on the executive team of the newly formed Residential College Society.
+Nationally, he served on the executive team of the newly formed Residential College Society.
+He currently serves on the Board of Trustees for Azusa Pacific University in southern California.

 Degrees (3)